Cardiff Dragons (netball)

+In October 2025, the team announced that it would drop "Cardiff" from its name for the 2026 Netball Super League season and split its home games between Cardiff and the M&S Bank Arena in Liverpool.

 History

 Netball Superleague

 Celtic Dragons were formed in 2005 and were named as the Wales franchise in the new Netball Superleague.
 Together with Brunel Hurricanes, Galleria Mavericks, Leeds Carnegie, Loughborough Lightning, Northern Thunder, Team Bath and Team Northumbria, Dragons were founder members of the league.
 Their best performance in the Superleague came in 2013 when they finished as runners up to Team Bath.

 Celtic Flames

 Playing as Celtic Flames, Celtic Dragons played in the 2017 Netball New Zealand Super Club.
 The Celtic Flames squad featured past and present Dragons players, including Chelsea Lewis and Nia Jones, and two guest players, Anna Thompson and Temalisi Fakahokotau of Mainland Tactix.
 Both were also New Zealand internationals.
 Flames finished in fifth place, ahead of all other invited international teams outside Australia and New Zealand.

 Wales

-Celtic Dragons work in partnership with both the Welsh Netball Association and the Wales national netball team.
+Cardiff Dragons work in partnership with both the Welsh Netball Association and the Wales national netball team.
 Melissa Hyndman, Trish Wilcox and Julie Hoornweg all served as joint head coach of both Dragons and Wales.
 At the 2018 Commonwealth Games eleven of the squad were Dragons players and the twelfth, Chelsea Lewis was a former player.